 1.90 high index lenses are the thinnest lenses on the market today.
 With all of the advancements in plastic lens technology, it’s easy to overlook the fact that 1.90 high index lenses have been available in glass for some time.

-There are positives and negatives to this material, but if your main concern is thinness, 1.90 may be the best choice for you.
+This material has positives and negatives, but if your main concern is thinness, 1.90 may be the best choice for you.
 If you are interested in 1.90 high index lenses, here’s what you need to know:

 - If your main desire is thinness, there are no thinner lenses than 1.90 high index.

 - 1.90 high index lenses are only available in glass.
-Currently, there are no plastic lens materials that reach an index of 1.90.
+Currently, no plastic lens materials reach an index of 1.90.

 - 1.90 is a particularly dense glass material, so the lenses are going to be considerably heavy.
 If you are planning on ordering 1.90 high index lenses, it’s a good idea to look for a frame with the smallest lens size possible to reduce the weight.